universal-packages/universal-logger/README.md

 import { TransportInterface, LogEntry } from '../logger'

 export default class CustomTransport implements TransportInterface {
-  public log(entry: TransportLogEntry): void {
+  public enabled = true // Required, use it to enable or disable logging by transport public log(entry: TransportLogEntry): void {
+    if (!this.enabled) return
     console.log(JSON.stringify(entry))
   }
 }